The Muslim Association of Iceland (Félag múslima á Íslandi) was founded in 1997 by Salmann Tamimi, a

 Prayers are said in Arabic, but English and Icelandic are also widely used due to the diverse nature of the congregation.
 The Association regularly runs courses in both Arabic, Icelandic and also teaching the Qur'an.

 Muslim association of Iceland is committed to upholding the commandments and orders of Allah.
-To protect, promote, and promote the tradition (Sunnah) of Prophet Muhammad (peace be upon Him).
+To protect, and promote the tradition (Sunnah) of Prophet Muhammad (peace be upon Him).
 Muslim association of Iceland is dedicated to promote an Icelandic Muslim identity, and is committed to open-mindedness, diversity, enriching community, and encouraging dawah.
 To encourage religious, cultural, educational, and social services for the upliftment of mankind.
 To establish, protect, and maintain a local mosque (Masjid) and a school for the younger generation for the Muslim Community in Iceland.